PulasthiAbey/verbose-octo-winner/README.md

 ## Clone and Run
 1. Clone the main Repository from the link in GitHub.
 2. Open a terminal and navigate into ***Journal*** Folder.
-3. Run `npm start` to open up the application.
+3. Run `expo start` to open up the application.
 4. Use **Expo** or **Emulator** for the deployment.